wixplosives/engine/docs/docs/entities/environment/contextual.md

 # Contextual Environments

-A special kind of an environment is the `SingleEndpointContextualEnvironment`.
+A special kind of environment is the `SingleEndpointContextualEnvironment`.

 This is an environment which doesn't know in dev time to which target it resolves.